R-Millager/asr4csd/python_for_asr_tutorial_day5.md

 print("✅ Aligned CSV saved as 'aligned_output.csv'")
 ```

-3. **Check your output**: The CSV file will contain each word, its time range, assigned speaker, and the spoken text.
+3. **Check your output**: The CSV file will contain each Whisper segment (a chunk of text with start/end time), its time range, assigned speaker, and the spoken text.

 > 📁 This aligned CSV will be useful for reviewing your data or preparing it for further analysis in ELAN, CLAN, or other tools for speech-language analysis.

-To align Whisper’s transcript with Pyannote’s diarization results:

-- Compare **timestamps** between both outputs.
-- Assign speaker labels (`SPEAKER_00`, `SPEAKER_01`, etc.) to each transcript segment.
-- Optionally, save aligned data in a CSV (covered in later sections).

 4. **View your output using `pandas`:**